Bluebear77/GraspTest/README.md

 ```

 After this step is done, you can use the knowledge graph with GRASP by
-including its name in your config file (see above).
+including it in your config file (see above).

 #### Customizing prefixes and info SPARQL queries